Arukris/aws-semanticsearch-ref/OpenSearch_for_Vector_Search_Demo_Scripts.md

-# OpenSearch for Vector Search
+# OpenSearch for Vector Search | Experimental Neural plugin available with Version 2.5+
 ## _Power your retail store with semantic search in just minutes!_